Ihsan Sacko

-Club career
+Career

 Sacko is a youth exponent of RC Strasbourg Alsace.
 He made his first team debut on 8 January 2016 against ASM Belfort replacing Dimitri Liénard after 76 minutes in a 2–0 home win.

 On 5 September 2020, he joined Italian club Cosenza on a season-long loan.

 On 1 August 2022, Sacko signed a two-year contract with Avranches.
+On 10 July 2023, he moved to Swiss Challenge League club FC Thun, signing a deal until June 2025 with an option for a further year.

+Sacko signed with Phoenix Rising FC on 24 January 2025.

 Personal life

-Sacko was born in France and is of Malian descent.
+Sacko was born in France and is of Malian and Senegalese descent.
+He has French nationality.